 Photo Courtesy of Windy Ridge Herb Co

 No. Do vegans smoke weed that isn’t veganic?
 Absolutely.
 Most cannabis consumers don’t even know what inputs went into their flower.
 Can vegans smoke weed of any kind and still call themselves vegan?
 That’s a personal call.
 But for consumers who want their entire lifestyle to align with plant-based principles, veganic weed provides that option.
 It’s a choice, not a requirement.

-Veganic weed price is generally comparable to premium organic flower.
+Veganic weed price is generally comparable to premium organic flower, averaging around $25 to $30 per gram.
 It’s not the cheapest option on the shelf, but it doesn’t have to be expensive either.

-Windy Ridge Herb Co, for example, offers their veganic flower starting at $28 for an eighth and concentrates at $30 per gram.
+Photo Courtesy of Windy Ridge Herb Co